-Some rules contain a reference like: "reference:cve,2009-3958;" should allow you to find info about the specific CVE using your favorite search engine.
+Some rules contain a reference like: "reference:cve, 2009-3958;" should allow you to find info about the specific CVE using your favorite search engine.

 It's not always straight forward and sometimes not all of that information is available publicly.
-Usually asking about it on the signature support channel helps a lot then.
+Usually asking about it on the signature support channel can be helpful.